-A urethral discharge culture is used to identify infections in the urethra or genital tract.
-It is a test designed specifically for men and male children.
-The urethra is the tube that carries urine from the bladder through your penis and outside the body.
+A urethral discharge culture is used to identify infections in your urethra or genital tract, specifically for men and male children.
+The urethra is the tube that carries urine and semen through your penis, outside of your body.

-Urethral discharge culture testing can also be referred to as a culture of urethral discharge, or a genital exudate culture.
+A urethral discharge culture is also called a culture of urethral discharge, or a genital exudate culture.

-Most often, your doctor will recommend a urethral discharge culture test if you have signs of a genital tract infection, such as gonorrhea or chlamydia.
-These signs may include:
+Most often, your doctor will recommend a urethral discharge culture test if you have signs or symptoms of a lower urinary tract infection, including:

 - painful urination

 - increased urine frequency

 - redness or swelling around the urethra